Corrective Action vs Preventive Action vs Defect Repair

 For instance, let’s say that you are manufacturing auto spare parts.
 You noticed that some of your products are beyond the quality limits.
 Their thickness is greater than the others.
 You will make an inspection and decide if it can be repaired.
-If it is possible, you will take actions to correct them.
-If it is not, you will replace them.
+If it is possible, you will take action to correct them.
+If it is not possible to repair, you will replace them.

 Corrective action can be conceivable as a future response to the defect repair process.
 The aim of corrective action is to restrain the reoccurrence of the problem.
 For instance, let say that you made an inspection and detected some defective products.
 You implemented a defect repair process and corrected the defective parts of the product.

 You don’t want to encounter the same problem.
 So that you must detect the root cause of the problem, implement a solution to ensure that the defects do not occur again.

 In other words, corrective action is a reactive process that seeks to detect the root cause of the problem to stop its reoccurrence.